Spengler Cup: History

-The former Spengler Cup trophy on display at the Hockey Hall of Fame, Toronto, Ontario, Canada.
+A former Spengler Cup trophy on display at the Hockey Hall of Fame, Toronto, Ontario, Canada.

 Many participating teams are club teams, rather than national teams, where a club team might have players from many nations on the roster.
 The first tournament was won in 1923 by the Oxford University Ice Hockey Club, composed of Canadians studying at the University of Oxford.

 The first 24 tournaments were dominated by host HC Davos (7 wins, 12 runners-up) and the Czechoslovak club team LTC Prague (7 wins, 2 runners-up).
 The LTC Prague team was shut down by the Czechoslovak communist authorities after players defected at the 1948 Spengler Cup tournament.
 Between 1965 and 1983, the tournament was dominated by various Czechoslovak and Soviet teams.
 Since joining the tournament in 1984, Team Canada has been the dominant participant, with 16 wins and 10 runners-up.
 Team Canada is made up of Canadians predominantly playing in Europe, as the tournament occurs during the NHL and AHL seasons, though active NHL stars Joe Thornton and Rick Nash played for HC Davos during the 2004–05 NHL lockout.

 From its inception until 1978, the tournament was played on an outdoor rink.
 The outdoor rink still exists outside the indoor arena, and is one of the largest outdoor rinks in the world.
 Starting in 1978, all tournament games have been played indoors.

 The Spengler Cup was cancelled in 2020 due to the COVID-19 pandemic.
 While the tournament was scheduled to return in 2021, Team Canada withdrew from the competition due to problems scheduling a quarantine isolation period before the start of play, and HC Ambrì-Piotta withdrew from the competition due to COVID-19 cases among the club's players.
 The 2021 event was ultimately cancelled on 25 December due to COVID cases within HC Davos.